mahmoud-medhat0/3rd-project/instructions/3-configuration-management.md

 #### 5. Promotion Phase

 Assuming the smoke test came back clean, we should have a relatively high level of confidence that our deployment was a 99% success.
-Now’s time for the last 1%.
-UdaPeople uses the “Blue-Green Deployment Strategy” which means we deployed a second environment or stack next to our existing production stack.
+Now’s time for the last 1%. rdproject uses the “Blue-Green Deployment Strategy” which means we deployed a second environment or stack next to our existing production stack.
 Now that we’re sure everything is "A-okay", we can switch from blue to green.

 - Find the job named `cloudfront-update` in your config file.
   - Select a docker image that is compatible with AWS CLI.